Scott Mission

 About Scott Mission:

 Founded in 1941, Scott Mission is a Christian charity that supports poor people in downtown Toronto.
-Scott Mission states that someone may become homeless due to childhood trauma, lack of education, substance abuse issues, physical or mental conditions, or a criminal record.
 In addition to helping homeless people, Scott Mission also supports families, runs a summer camp for children, and raises public awareness of homelessness in Canada.
-The charity works to ensure that people’s basic requirements for food, shelter, and hygiene are being fulfilled while also taking care of their spiritual and social needs.
+The charity works to meet people's basic needs for food, shelter, and hygiene.
+It also provides a health clinic, counselling, and spiritual services.

 My anchor